jojijacobk/HTML5-Knowledge/README.md

 - As CSS is the only stylesheet language around, you don't need to specify type as text/css in HTML5.
 `<link href="style.css" rel="stylesheet">`

-#### Add Javascript
+#### Add JavaScript
-- As javascript is the only scripting language of web, you don't need to specify type as text/javascript in HTML5.
+- As JavaScript is the only scripting language of web, you don't need to specify type as text/javascript in HTML5.
 `<script src="index.js"> </script>`.
 The closing <script> tag is essential.

 # HTML5 Semantic Elements